mitex22/softuni-react-project/README.md

     ```
     npx cypress run --spec ".\cypress\e2e\11-NFT-actions.spec.js" --browser chrome --headed
     ```
-*NOTE: All http requests are going to be executed using the data stored in the server whether that be a POST/PUT/DELETE request this will actually change the data on the server so you might need to restart it before actually executing a test suite just to revert the initial state of the server data*
+*NOTE: All http requests are going to be executed using the data stored in the server whether that be a POST/PUT/DELETE request this will actually change the data on the server so you might need to restart it before actually executing a test suite just to revert the initial state of the server data.*

-*TODO: Try to mock (stubs/fixtures) the data used in the tests so it will not require restariting of the server in between suites execution*